Review samples supplied by CH Precision

 A change of scenery

-So far, I have assessed how much of an impact the L1 has on the sound of the C1 DAC in the context of my own system.
-I do not have a comparably esoteric preamp to compare with so, in order to get an even better handle on its performance, I took the CH L1 to my audio buddy Niels to hear it in his system and to compare it with his Spectral DMC-30SV preamp.
+So far, I have not been able to compare the L1 to another reference-class preamp.
+So, I took the L1 to my audio buddy Niels to hear it in his system and to compare it with his Spectral DMC-30SV preamp.

-The L1 does not obstruct warmth, smoothness, or fluidity but if the intention is to create a romantic sound then the L1 does not apply.
-There are preamps that achieve a timbrally richer sound (tube designs, in particular, but some transistor designs as well) but none that I have heard that are as clean, as articulate and as transparent as the L1.
-Its raison d’etre is to be as inaudible as it can be and at that, it succeeds magnificently.
-More impressively, that the L1 manages to be this extremely transparent, precise, articulate and refined while offering absolutely unmatched flexibility makes it reference preamp to recon with.
-That it captures this performance and flexibility in such a beautiful design really puts the cherry on top.
+More impressively, that the L1 manages to be this extremely transparent, precise, articulate and refined while offering absolutely unmatched flexibility makes it a reference preamp to recon with.
+And that it captures this performance and flexibility in such a beautiful design really puts the cherry on top.